PolicyCleanse: Backdoor Detection and Mitigation in Reinforcement Learning: Our Approach: PolicyCleanse

-\fakeparagraph{The Observing Phase.} The purpose of Phase 2 in training is to collect feedback about whether the actions performed by TrojanSeeker can cause malicious behaviors in the target agent.
-Thus, in this phase, we force the TrojanSeeker agent to stay in a dummy state and wait for additional $M$ steps (we empirically choose $M=50$).
-This wait is to ensure that the malicious behavior appears in a more distinguishable manner (See \ref{obs:fastfail}).
+\fakeparagraph{The Observing Phase.} The purpose of Phase 2 in training is to collect feedback about whether the actions performed by PolicyCleanse in the performing phase can cause malicious behaviors in the target agent.
+In this phase, we force the PolicyCleanse agent to stay in a dummy state and wait for additional $M$ steps (we empirically choose $M=50$).
+This wait is to ensure that the malicious behavior appears in a more distinguishable manner (Detailed in \cref{sec:intuition}).
 We use the negation of the target agent's cumulative rewards as the signal of malicious behaviors, \ie,

-For Run-To-Goal(Ants) game, following previous work on backdoor detection~\cite{nc,aeva,dong2021black,wang2020practical}, we apply MAD outlier detection \text{MAD($\cdot$)} on $R_\text{sum}$ to determine whether (pseudo) trigger actions are found.
-Specifically, we firstly collect the negation of the target agent's accumulated reward against a dummy opponent agent within $M$ steps for 500 times as an array $R_{arr}$.
-Then for each given $R_\text{sum}$, we calculate its anomaly index based on $R_{arr}$ using MAD outlier detectors.
-We tag the $R_\text{sum}$ with anomaly index $\ge$ 4 as an outlier following previous work~\cite{aeva}.
+For Run-To-Goal (Ants) game, we tag the learned actions whose corresponding $R_{\text{sum}}$ larger than a threshold $T$ as the (pseudo) trigger actions and the selection of $T$ is described in \cref{sec:exp_setup}.
 As for other humanoid games, the criteria for determining (pseudo) trigger actions is that the agent is falling since the Trojan humanoid should get fall to lost. \ie,

-When $R_{\text{sum}}$ is deemed as an outlier, we say the TrojanSeeker successfully finds the trigger and gives a reward of $R_+=1000$; otherwise, we say the TrojanSeeker fails with a penalty of $R_-=-1000$ reward.
-The reward/penalty is given to the terminal state ($s_{S}^{N}$) and distributed to the rewards of former states by a discounted factor $\gamma$.
-The setting of reward/penalty values follows the configurations in ~\cite{competitive}
+When $R_{\text{sum}}$ is deemed as an outlier, we say the PolicyCleanse successfully finds the trigger and gives a reward of $R_+$; otherwise, we say the PolicyCleanse fails with a penalty of $R_-$ reward.
+The value of $R_{+(_-)}$ follows the winning (defeat) reward for an agent given by each corresponding environment, which follows the configuration of \cite{competitive}. $R_{+(_-)}$ is given to the terminal state ($s_{\text{S}}^{N}$) and distributed to the rewards of former states by a discounted factor $\gamma$.
+The setting of reward/penalty values follows \cite{competitive} and the algorithm for training PolicyCleanse is detailed in the Appendix.

-\fakeparagraph{Environment Randomization.} We train TrojanSeeker's policy $\pi_{S}(\cdot|\theta_{S})$ through maximizing its cumulative rewards under our designed environment.
-Notably, during each training procedure, we should keep the environment seed fixed since the Trojan behaviours cannot always be activated for all initial states ($\approx 70\%$), as illustrated in \cref{sec:intuition}; A different seed may represent a different game for $\pi_{S}(\cdot|\theta_{S})$.
+\fakeparagraph{Environment Randomization.} We train PolicyCleanse's policy $\pi_{\text{S}}(\cdot|\theta_{\text{S}})$ through maximizing its cumulative rewards under a given environment.
+Notably, during each training procedure, we keep the environment seed fixed since the activation of Trojan behavior may be impacted by the initial states, as illustrated in \cite{backdoorrl}; A different environment seed can result in a different game.